SQL:1999: Boolean data types

-The SQL:1999 standard calls for a Boolean type, but many commercial SQL servers (Oracle Database, IBM Db2) do not support it as a column type, variable type or allow it in the results set.
-Microsoft SQL Server is one of the few database systems that properly supports BOOLEAN values using its "BIT" data type.
-Every 1–8 bit fields occupies one full byte of space on disk.
-MySQL interprets "BOOLEAN" as a synonym for TINYINT (8-bit signed integer).
+The SQL:1999 standard calls for a Boolean type,.
+IBM Db2 supports boolean values since around 11.1.
+Microsoft SQL Server supports storage for booleans using "BIT" data type.
+MySQL interprets "BOOL" and "BOOLEAN" as a mapping for its native TINYINT(1) type.
 PostgreSQL provides a standard conforming Boolean type.
+Oracle Database has proper boolean since Release 23.

 Distinct user-defined types of power

 Sometimes called just distinct types, these were introduced as an optional feature (S011) to allow existing atomic types to be extended with a distinctive meaning to create a new type and thereby enabling the type checking mechanism to detect some logical errors, e.g. accidentally adding an age to a salary.
 For example:

 create type age as integer FINAL;

 create type salary as integer FINAL;

 creates two different and incompatible types.
 The SQL distinct types use name equivalence not structural equivalence like typedefs in C. It's still possible to perform compatible operations on (columns or data) of distinct types by using an explicit type CAST.

 Few SQL systems support these.
 IBM Db2 is one those supporting them.
-Oracle database does not currently support them, recommending instead to emulate them by a one-place structured type.
+Oracle database did not support them as of 2012, recommending instead to emulate them by a one-place structured type.